 - Ensure that your appliances can communicate with each other over your network.
 Cisco Web Security appliances must be able to connect to the CLEAN interface of the AMP Threat Grid appliance. - If you will deploy a self-signed certificate: Generate a self-signed SSL certificate from the Cisco AMP Threat Grid appliance to be used on your Web Security appliance.
 See instructions for downloading SSL certificates and keys in the administrator's guide for your AMP Threat Grid appliance.
-Be sure to generate a certificate that has the host name of your AMP Threat Grid appliance as CN.
-The default certificate from the AMP Threat Grid appliance does NOT work. - Registration of your Web Security appliance with your Threat Grid appliance occurs automatically when you submit the configuration for File Analysis, as described in Enabling and Configuring the File Reputation and Analysis Services, page 14-9.
+Be sure to generate a certificate that has the hostname of your AMP Threat Grid appliance as CN.
+The default certificate from the AMP Threat Grid appliance does NOT work. - Registration of your Web Security appliancewith your Threat Grid appliance occurs automatically when you submit the configuration for File Analysis, as described in Enabling and Configuring File Reputation and Analysis Services, on page 268.
 However, you must activate the registration as described in the same procedure.

-After you have set up the on-premises file-analysis server, you will configure connection to it from this Web Security appliance; see Step 8 of "Enabling and Configuring the File Reputation and Analysis Services" section on page 14-9.
+After you have set up the on-premises file-analysis server, you will configure connection to it from this Web Security appliance; see Step 7 of Enabling and Configuring File Reputation and Analysis Services , on page 268

-Enabling and Configuring the File Reputation and Analysis Services
+Enabling and Configuring File Reputation and Analysis Services

 - Acquire feature keys for the file reputation service and the file analysis service and transfer them to this appliance.
-See Working with Feature Keys, page 22-4 for more information about adding feature keys to the appliance. - Meet the Requirements for Communication with File Reputation and Analysis Services, page 14-5. - Ensure that a Data network interface is enabled on the appliance if you want to use a Data network interface for File Reputation and Analysis services.
-See Enabling or Changing Network Interfaces, page 2-19. - Verify connectivity to the update servers configured in Configuring Upgrade and Service Update Settings, page 22-41. - If you will use a Cisco AMP Virtual Private Cloud Appliance as a private-cloud file reputation server, see Configuring an On-premises File Reputation Server, page 14-7. - If you will use a Cisco AMP Threat Grid Appliance as a private-cloud file analysis server, see Configuring an On-premises File Analysis Server, page 14-8. - Step 1 Select Security Services > Anti-Malware and Reputation . - Step 2 Click Enable. - Step 3 Accept the license agreement. - Step 4 Click Edit Global Settings. - Step 5 Click Enable File Reputation Filtering and optionally Enable File Analysis. - If Enable File Reputation Filtering is checked, you must configure the section File Reputation Server (in Step 7), by either choosing the URL of an external public-reputation cloud server, or by providing the Private reputation cloud server connection information. - Similarly, if Enable File Analysis is checked, you must configure the section File Analysis Server URL (in Step 8), providing either the URL of an external cloud server, or the Private analysis cloud connection information. - Step 6 In the File Analysis section, select the File Types to send to the cloud for analysis.
+See Working with Feature Keys, on page 414 for more information about adding feature keys to the appliance. - Meet the Requirements for Communication with File Reputation and Analysis Services, on page 265. - Ensure that a Data network interface is enabled on the appliance if you want to use a Data network interface for File Reputation and Analysis services.
+See Enabling or Changing Network Interfaces, on page 27 - Verify connectivity to the update servers configured in Configuring Upgrade and Service Update Settings, on page 459.

+- If you will use a Cisco AMP Virtual Private Cloud Appliance as a private cloud file reputation server, see Configuring an On-premises File Reputation Server, on page 267. - If you will use a Cisco AMP Threat Grid Appliance as a private cloud file analysis server, see Configuring an On-Premises File Analysis Server, on page 267. - Step 1 Select Security Services > Anti-Malware and Reputation. - Step 2 Click Edit Global Settings. - Step 3 Click Enable File Reputation Filtering and optionally Enable File Analysis. - If Enable File Reputation Filtering is checked, you must configure the section File Reputation Server (in Step 6), by either choosing the URL of an external public-reputation cloud server, or by providing the Private reputation cloud server connection information. - Similarly, if Enable File Analysis is checked, you must configure the section File Analysis Server URL (in Step 7), providing either the URL of an external cloud server, or the Private analysis cloud connection information. - Note New file types may be added after an upgrade and are not enabled by default.
+If you have enabled file analysis, and require the new file types to be included in analysis, you must enable them. - Step 4 Accept the license agreement if presented. - Step 5 In the File Analysis section, select the required file types from the appropriate file groups (for example, "Microsoft Documents") to send for file analysis.

-For information about supported file types, see the document described in Supported Files for File Reputation and Analysis Services, page 14-3.
+For information about supported file types, see the document described in Supported Files for File Reputation and Analysis Services, on page 263